regen-network/gocuke/README.md

 as that gobdd was created (specifically tight integration with `*testing.T`).
 Looking at the source code for gobdd, it wasn't that complex but needed to be updated to a new versions of cucumber/gherkin-go and cucumber/messages-go which was basically a complete rewrite.
+Happy to coordinate with the authors of either of these libraries at some point to align on common goals.

 ## Quick Start